RtMstQrE7/Chat-WebUI-Venice/README.md

 @s latest released movies

 ```
 For optimal results, format your query in a manner similar to a Google search.
+You can find the reference URL used in the command prompt window.

 ### Deep Query
 Deep Query function has been changed in v1.1.
 Now pressing it will send thinking tag to the backend to force the model to think.
 For example the `</think>` tag.